Glossary

 Genesis Block

-The first block on a blockchain.
+The first block in the blockchain, used to initialize the global state.
 The genesis block is unique because it does not contain a reference to the previous block because it is the first.

 See Also